Discover more from Polemics

 Ironic Holiday Theme music - “Happy Holidays from Adolf Hitler!”

-Ironic use of Nazi imagery - Most people in post-neofolk are not actual national socialist.
-In fact, Death in June did it so much it is now uncool to be a nazi.
-Nazi imagery is still used to offend SJWs and liberals, but the purpose is to open up people’s mind about the real history of Nazi Germany.
-There is no escaping the fact we live in a post socialist era where fascism/communism is acceptable even in entertainment industry Again, post-neofolk sincerely believes there is a McDonald’s god, even if that is Adolf Hitler.
+Ironic use of Nazi imagery - Most people in post-neofolk are not actual national socialists.
+Death in June did it so much that it is now uncool to be a nazi.
+Nazi imagery is still used to offend SJWs and liberals, but the purpose is to open up people’s minds about the real history of Nazi Germany.
+There is no escaping the fact we live in a post-socialist era where fascism/communism is acceptable even in the entertainment industry Again, post-neofolk sincerely believes there is a McDonald’s god, even if that is Adolf Hitler.

 “I’m not racist” - A default reaction when post-neofolk or unpop artists are accused of being a “racist.”
-Either it works or it feeds into the liberals rhetoric.
+Either it works or it feeds into the liberal’s rhetoric.
 It doesn’t matter since it’s just a word.
-There are concerned people who are fighting for white survival.
-And there are some that just want Human BioDiversity, or hate liberalism.
-The point is to cause offense.
+Some concerned people are fighting for white survival.
+And some just want Human BioDiversity or hate liberalism.
+The point is to offend.
 This is physiological warfare.
 (Then watch the liberal squirm and try to assume post-neofolk as a “sinister plot” to kill 6 million brown people).
-“Racism” is a school of thinking made up by cultural marxism.
+“Racism” is a school of thinking made up of cultural Marxism.
 Don’t play into it.

 Jack Donovan - An important figure in homonationalism.
 A strong nice gay guy that could be your older brother.
 Got obsessed with Mishima and now is going through a painful self-inflicting tattoo phase.
 He’s been on the tough-guy hardcore punk side ever since.